RouTEE-SGX/rouTEE/README.md

   $ python3 generate_script.py 1 <keyNum>
   ```

-  Generates public/private keys in the `keys/` directory.
+  Generates public/private keys in the `client/keys/` directory.
 These keys are used to create cryptographic signatures and to validate users.

+  **Note:** Generating a large number of random keys can be time-consuming.
+If you are performing light testing and do not require multiple unique keys, you can simplify the process by setting `USE_SINGLE_KEY` to `True` in `client/routee_configs.py`.
+This allows all users to generate signatures using a single key, speeding up the generation process.

 - **Generate Bitcoin Addresses:**